What No One Told Me About Using “Microbiome” Skincare

 AdvertisementADVERTISEMENT

-There could be a handful of reasons for this, but then I remembered the moisturizer sitting on my dresser with “microbiome nourishing” on the label and I thought, could microbiome skincare be making my skin worse?
+There could be a handful of reasons for this, but then I remembered the moisturiser sitting on my dresser with “microbiome nourishing” on the label and I thought, Could microbiome skincare be making my skin worse?

-Back at home, I immediately switched moisturizers.
-(I realize it’s a privilege to work in an industry where I’m lucky enough to have face cream on deck in times like these.)
-Though I’d been using the moisturizer regularly, I was curious to know more about microbiome skincare.
+Back at home, I immediately switched moisturisers.
+(I realise it’s a privilege to work in an industry where I’m lucky enough to have face cream on deck in times like these.)
+Though I’d been using the moisturiser regularly, I was curious to know more about microbiome skincare.

 What is the skin microbiome?